Letter to Friends, Family, and Co-workers

-Each person has their own triggers and reactions.
+Each person has individualized triggers and reactions.
 Mild cases may involve being tense or feeling irritated.
 More severe cases can involve outbursts of anger.
 And perhaps the visualization of violent encounters.
 In most cases, people exposed to a trigger will want to make the noise stop immediately.
 They may also immediately remove themselves from the source of the sound.

 People with misophonia have no control over what will trigger them.
 They also have limited control over their reactions once triggered.
-The problematic sounds automatically produce the emotional reaction.
+The problematic sounds automatically produce an emotional reaction.
 And those reactions often include a fight or flight reflex.
 This autonomic response is the same as when a person perceives there to be a harmful event occurring.

-Many people with misophonia think they are the only ones with a sound sensitivity.
+Many people with misophonia think they are the only ones with sound sensitivity.
 Some report that before learning of misophonia, they thought they were “crazy.”
-Or that they were somehow odd, impatient, and/or very different from other people.
+Or that they were somehow odd, impatient, and very different from other people.
 To them, their situation seemed unique.
 But, people with misophonia are very aware that other people don’t react to sounds the way they do.

 Those with misophonia are unable to tune out typical background noise.
 They can experience information overload, making concentration at work or school difficult.
 Their situation can be so intense that it sometimes makes them want to drop out of school or quit a job.
 Special accommodations at work or school can be a big help.

 Family members and friends don’t always understand the nature of this condition.
 They may tell the sufferer to “get used to the sound” or to ignore their triggers.
 It is helpful to note that a person with misophonia doesn’t choose to be sensitive to certain sounds.
 Nor can they decide what to be sensitive to or whether to react in some manner to their trigger sounds.